-DLR wishes to note that the S&P ratings are subject to change, and that DLR may choose not to have the issued Bonds rated.
+DLR wishes to note that the S&P ratings are subject to change, and that DLR may choose not to have the issued Bonds rated or to have the issued Bonds rated by one or several other credit rating agencies.
 The rating of the Bonds will be specified in the Final Terms.